1. Overview

 Let’s review some of them briefly.

-JMustache is a template engine which can be easily integrated into a Spring Boot application by using the spring-boot-starter-mustache dependency.
+JMustache is a template engine that can be easily integrated into a Spring Boot application by using the spring-boot-starter-mustache dependency.

 Pebble contains support for Spring and Spring Boot within its libraries.